jmwang0117/AGRNav/README.md

 ## News
 - [2024/01]: AGRNav is accepted to ICRA 2024.
 - [2023/11]: The [3D model ](https://connecthkuhk-my.sharepoint.com/:u:/g/personal/u3009632_connect_hku_hk/ERX7ejbV3xdOkLQe5SMgGG0Bh6D1qGd-9vg5iMWpi8VQsw?e=H07haj) in the simulation environment can be downloaded in OneDrive.
-- [2023/09]: The code continues to be updated and improved.
+- [2023/09]: The code is still being updated.
 You can find the [SCONet](https://github.com/jmwang0117/OCNet)  code in another repository.
 - [2023/08]: 🔥 We released the code of AGRNav in the simulation environment.

 </br>